Dog-Friendly Countryside Gîte in Normandy – Enclosed Garden & Quiet Walks

 A Gîte That Is Properly Set Up for Dogs

-Dogs are welcome at Ursula Gîte on request — and that matters.
+Dogs are welcome at the gîte by prior arrangement — and that matters.

 This isn’t a place that tolerates dogs while hoping they won’t appear in photos.
 It’s a countryside gîte that understands what travelling with dogs actually involves.